 Others echoed that sentiment, including Kim Miller, CEO of SCARPA North America.
 The nearly 80-year-old company, which has offices in Boulder, makes hiking, rock climbing, skiing, and mountaineering footwear.

 “One of the biggest shared values in this industry is around the preservation and protection of public lands,” he said.
 “It was clear that the governor of Utah did not share these same values and, in my opinion, this event could no longer be held in Utah and be supported by the industry.”

-The shows will be held at the 584,000 square-foot Colorado Convention Center.
-The Outdoor Retailer and Snow Show is January 25-28 and the Summer Market is July 23-26.
+The shows will be at the 584,000 square-foot Colorado Convention Center.
+The Outdoor Retailer and Snow Show is January 25-28, and the Summer Market is July 23-26.
 The Outdoor Retailer Winter Market is November 8-11.
 After that, the new agreement with Denver calls for two shows per year.

-Each expo is expected to draw up to 25,000 attendees and thousands of buyers.
+Each expo expects to draw up to 25,000 attendees and thousands of buyers.
 They’ll engage with hundreds of manufacturers, shop owners, and outdoor media representatives.
-The convention center may eventually be too small, so future exhibitions may spill over into the National Western Complex.
+The convention center may eventually be too small so that future exhibitions may spill over into the National Western Complex.

 The OR show is often a place for outdoor gear makers to introduce and demonstrate new products.
 The attendees are also in the outdoor gear world.
 For the time being, the general public will have only limited access to the shows.

 “That’s our launchpad,” said Jake Thamm, CEO of Crescent Moon Snowshoes, also based in Boulder.
 His company has been attending the shows for 21 years and counts them as key to building his customer base.
 “It’s where we meet a number of our current and past retail accounts, and walk-in traffic has resulted in many new accounts, particularly in the last few years as our brand has become better recognized by the market.”